csarraud/ShinobiWeapon/README.md

 # TO DO

-- Move the power hud
 - Implement Samehada and other sword like weapons
 - Implement Minato's Kunai craft
 - Implement Jashin Scythe craft
 - Implement Chakra Blade kunai
+- Create better texture for power HUD

 # Fix